-- 10g Goji Berries (or a small handful)
+- 15g Goji Berries (or a small handful)

 - Honey or a sweetener of choice (optional)

-1. Soak the dried tremella mushroom in cold water for 60 minutes or overnight until it blooms into a fluffy, jelly cloud with soft texture.
+- Soak the dried tremella mushroom in cold water for 60 minutes or overnight until it blooms into a fluffy, jelly cloud with soft texture.
 Soak the lotus seeds for 60 minutes.
 The bitter green centers often fall out on their own during the soak, but you can also break the lotus seeds in half to remove them.

-- Rinse the tremella mushroom and trim it into small pieces.
+- Rinse the tremella mushroom (if needed) and trim into small pieces.
 Discard any hard bits, especially the core.

-3. In a pot, add the tremella mushroom and enough water to cover.
-Optional - place jujube dates or longan berries into the pot.
+- In a large pot, add the tremella mushroom, jujubes, and enough water to cover.

-4. Cover with a lid and bring the mixture to a boil.
-Then reduce the heat, and simmer for 1 to 3 hours, until desired softness.
+- Bring to a boil.
+Then reduce the heat, cover and simmer for 1 to 3 hours, or until desired softness.
 The longer the simmer, the softer, thicker, and more jelly-like the texture becomes.

-6. Sweeten to taste.
+- Sweeten to taste if needed.
 Serve warm or chilled.
 Enjoy!

 This makes a huge pot, so you can keep it in the refrigerator and enjoy it throughout the week as breakfast, snack, or dessert.
-This sweet soup is not only delicious but also provides numerous health benefits for the skin.
+This sweet soup is not only delicious but also provides numerous benefits for your health and skin.
 The tremella mushroom helps to improve skin hydration and plumpness, while the goji and jujube provide a natural source of sweetness without spiking blood sugar levels.